pixincreate/pixincreate/README.md

 ### Languages known to Digital World:
 - C/C++ [intermediate]
+- Kotlin [Beginner]
 - Java [Beginner]
 - Python [Intermediate]
-- HTML  [LOL]
+- HTML, CSS and JS [Beginner]
-- SQL [Have pretty good experience with MongoDB and have a little knowledge about SQL-G10]
+- SQL [Have pretty good experience with MongoDB and little knowledge about SQL-G10]
 - Golang  [Beginner, haven't coded it in past 2 years, might have forgotten!]
 - Verilog [Have knowledge about it, struggle to get things work, can manage!]